vpsclouds/XxXVPS/README.md

 + Name: NGROK_AUTH_TOKEN
 + Value: https://dashboard.ngrok.com/auth/your-authtoken copy and paste authtoken in the value
 + Click add secret
-+ Go to Action (if you see any watning click "I understand...") > XxXVPS > run workflow
++ Go to Action (if you see any watning click "I understand...") > VPS1 > run workflow
-+ Refresh website - go to XxXVPS > build
++ Refresh website - go to VPS1 > build
 + Click the down arrow "RDP INFO LOGIN" To get IP, User, Password.